 Bells Beach Surf Film Society

 The festival is run by the Bells Beach Surf Film Society, a dedicated band of Torquay surfers with a love of surf cinema who volunteer their time each summer.
-Festival Director John Foss and Festival Scout Alan Miles search the globe each winter for the best surf films to bring to Torquay during the Australian summer.
+Festival Director John Foss and the festival committee search the globe each year for the best surf films to bring to Torquay.

 The festival is run as a not-for-profit event with all proceeds going back into the festival, charities and emerging surf filmmakers.
 In past years the festival has donated over $1,500 to SURF AID and over $3,000 to emerging surf film makers to support their future surf film projects.